Running A Sub-40 10k

 Thanks for your running training question.

-Sub 40 10k is a goal for quite a few runners.
+Sub-40 10k is a goal for quite a few runners.

 First of all, thanks for submitting all that information.
+That's really, really helpful.

-You run about 20 miles per week, so you can already cover some distance and you run at different speeds.
+I think there are some good elements in your training.
+You are running regularly.
+You are currently covering about 20 miles per week and running at different paces.
 Each running speed supports improvement of different body systems.

 When I enter your results in one race and then put in a "predicted" time in another race I get the following results: